What Is San Sebastian Known For? Food, Surf & More

 12. Easy Day Trips by Bus or Train

-- Getaria – Just 30 minutes away, this fishing village is full of cobbled lanes and sea views.
+- Getaria: Just 30 minutes away, this fishing village is full of cobbled lanes and sea views.
 It’s the birthplace of fashion designer Balenciaga.
-I recommend calling in at the museum, which is small but fascinating — especially if you’re into design or fashion history.
+I recommend calling in at the museum, which is small but interesting, especially if you’re into design or fashion history.

-- Hondarribia – A colourful, walled town near the French border with loads of charm.
-Explore the old streets and cute little cafés.
-I went mainly for the views over the Bidasoa River — you can literally see France across the water.
+- Hondarribia: A colourful, walled town near the French border with loads to explore in a day.
+It’s easy to lose a few hours wandering around the photogenic old streets, stopping off at one of the cute little cafĂ©s.
+I went mainly for the views over the Bidasoa River, and you can literally see France across the water.

-- Bilbao – Got time for a longer trip?
-I spent several days in Bilbao — about 1.5 hours away — and Bilbao was totally worth it.
-Here’s where you’ll find the iconic Guggenheim, as well as an interesting old town dotted with plenty of cool street art.
+- Bilbao: Got time for a longer trip?
+I spent several days in Bilbao, which is about 1.5 hours away from San Sebastian.
+Bilbao was totally worth it, especially if you’re interested in urban art.
+It’s also where you’ll find the iconic Guggenheim, as well as an interesting old town with some great pintxos bars.

 13. A Good Base for a Longer Northern Spain Trip